 About the school

-Benedict Biscop Academy is a Church of England school within the Diocese of Durham and serves the Wearmouth (Sunderland) Deanery.
-It is an average size primary school with 215 full time pupils from September 2021 and 45 part-time nursery pupils on roll currently.
+Benedict Biscop C.E.
+Academy is a Church of England school within the Diocese of Durham and serves the Wearmouth (Sunderland) Deanery.
+The Academy was built in 1972 and opened as a Voluntary Aided Church of England Primary School.
+It is an above average sized primary school with over 330 pupils on roll currently.
 We provide education for children from 3 to 11 years.
 The Academy’s standard admission number was changed for September 2021 to 45, following an extension of the school provision.
-On average we cater for around 280 pupils.
-Over the next 6 years, our pupil numbers will increase by 15 pupils every year, to create a one and a half form entry school.
+Over the 6 years following the extension, our pupil numbers have increased by 15 pupils every year, to create a one and a half form entry school.

 The school became an Academy in 2012, and a Multi-Academy Trust (MAT) – The Northern Lights Learning Trust in 2016.
 In 2021, we were awarded the lead school status in the Sunderland, South Tyneside and Gateshead Teaching School Hub [Northern Lights South Tyne and Wear Teaching School Hub].
+We were also successfully recognised as one of the DFE Early Years Stronger Practice Hubs (Autumn 2022), highlighting our successful practice in Early Years provision.

 The Academy has partnerships with a school in Harbin, China and through European Comenius Awards we have developed links with schools in France, Italy, Belgium, Spain, Greece, Turkey, Poland, Latvia, Lithuania and Bulgaria.
 This is developing global links and an understanding of our diverse culture.